aditya-9645/Dice_Game/README.md

 - Dynamic Styling: Styled-components enable dynamic styling of components based on their props or state, allowing for responsive and interactive UI elements.​

 - Efficient State Updates: By using useState, the application ensures that state updates are handled efficiently, triggering re-renders only when necessary.

+## 📌 Conclusion
+- This dice game project demonstrates a solid understanding of React's core concepts and showcases the effective use of modern tools like Vite and styled-components.
+It combines functionality with clean and maintainable code architecture.